katonDirect/lambda-browser-screenshots/README.md

 # Lambda Browser Screenshots

+This is fork of github project https://github.com/beneboy/lambda-browser-screenshots but this is old code which works with Node 14.x, in June 2024 Node 14.x is not supported by AWS.
+For Node 18.x modifications done base on https://konarskis.substack.com/p/puppeteer-aws-lambda?triedRedirect=true.

+This lambda is used in PowerPoint progress report generator.

 [AWS Lambda](https://aws.amazon.com/lambda/) function that gives a REST API that returns a PNG screenshot of a given URL.
 Small and easy to deploy without having to worry about S3.